J. Robert Oppenheimer: Studies in Europe

-Heike Kamerlingh Onnes' Laboratory in Leiden, Netherlands, July 1927.
+Heike Kamerlingh Onnes's Laboratory in Leiden, Netherlands, July 1927.
 Oppenheimer is in the middle row, second from the left.

 After being accepted at Christ's College, Cambridge, in 1924, Oppenheimer wrote to Ernest Rutherford requesting permission to work at the Cavendish Laboratory, though Bridgman's letter of recommendation said that Oppenheimer's clumsiness in the laboratory suggested that theoretical, rather than experimental, physics would be his forte.
 Rutherford was unimpressed, but Oppenheimer went to Cambridge nonetheless; J. J. Thomson ultimately accepted him on the condition that he complete a basic laboratory course.

 Oppenheimer was very unhappy at Cambridge and wrote to a friend: "I am having a pretty bad time.
 The lab work is a terrible bore, and I am so bad at it that it is impossible to feel that I am learning anything."
 He developed an antagonistic relationship with his tutor, Patrick Blackett, a future Nobel laureate.
-According to Oppenheimer's friend Francis Fergusson, Oppenheimer once confessed to leaving a poisoned apple on Blackett's desk, and Oppenheimer's parents convinced the university authorities not to expel him.
-There are no records of either a poisoning incident or probation, but Oppenheimer had regular sessions with a psychiatrist in Harley Street, London.
+According to Oppenheimer's friend Francis Fergusson, Oppenheimer once confessed to leaving a poisoned apple on Blackett's desk, and Oppenheimer's parents had to convince the university authorities not to expel him.
+There are no records of either a poisoning incident or probation, though Oppenheimer had regular sessions with a psychiatrist in Harley Street, London: According to Charles Oppenheimer, his grandson, the poison apple story is unsubstantiated and American Prometheus conceded that it was unproven.